-Bruce and Joshua Clark of Chesnee had been in the barbecue catering business for three years when they decided to open Game Day BBQ in Duncan.
+Originally opened by Bruce and Joshua Clark of Chesnee who had been in the barbecue catering business when they decided to open Game Day BBQ in Duncan.

 Before retiring, Bruce served as the athletic director and football coach at Boiling Springs High School.
-Joshua, his son, runs the day-to-day operations.
+Joshua, his son, ran the day-to-day operations.

 “We are proud to say that we do BBQ the old fashion way!” they wrote on their Facebook page.

 “When I coached, I really dreamed that after I was done I would own a restaurant,” Bruce said.
 “We started catering barbecue at the ground level.
-After that, things really got bigger so we decided to start a restaurant called Game Day BBQ.
+After that, things really got bigger, so we decided to start a restaurant.”

-As a result of their sports-oriented background, the atmosphere the Clarks created makes perfect sense for their new BBQ joint.
+As a result of their sports-oriented background, the atmosphere the Clarks created made perfect sense for their new BBQ joint.